-That’s where the bArctic Light Therapy + Cooling Dog Shirt comes in!
-In cooler, winter months, your dog can benefit from the Coolvio® patented fabric technology that converts sunlight into healthy, red and near-infrared light; in the hot, sunny summer, your dog experiences the bonus of staying cool and being protected from sunburn.
+That’s where the bArctic Light Therapy Dog Shirt comes in!
+In cooler, winter months when sunlight is limited, your dog can benefit from the Coolvio® patented fabric technology that converts sunlight into healthy, red and near-infrared light and provides a layer for warmth; in the hot, sunny summer, your dog experiences the bonus of staying cool and being protected from sunburn.

 How Coolvio® Patented Fabric Technology Works

 The innovative fabric technology of the bArctic Light Therapy Dog Shirt offers your dog year-round wellness benefits of red and near-infrared (NIR) light in cooler conditions while minimizing the risk of overheating in warmer, sunnier environments.
 Dogs reap those wellness and cooling benefits from the conversion of sunlight, including 98% of UVA and UVB light, into healthy red and near-infrared light!